openhive-network/tx-inspector/__tests__/assets/testplan.md

 2.1 Transaction containing single signature:
-2.1.1 ~~Direct authority (directly specified authority public key)~~ 2.1.2 Delegated authority (delegated authrotiy to someone else account)
+2.1.1 ~~Direct authority (directly specified authority public key)~~ 2.1.2 ~~Delegated authority (delegated authrotiy to someone else account)~~

 2.1.3 Non default weights:
-2.1.3.1 ~~Weight 3, threshold 2 (seperate testcases for direct and delegated authority)~~
+2.1.3.1 ~~Weight 3, threshold 2 for direct authority~~
+2.1.3.2 ~~Weight 3, threshold 2 for delegated authority~~

 2.2 Transaction containing multiple signatures:
 2.2.1 Each signature uses public key specified as delegated authority.

 2.2.2 Non default weights:
-2.2.2.1 ~~Both signatures use same weights satisfying authority threshold (each of them can satisfy threshold alone)~~ 2.2.2.2 ~~All signatures are required to satisfy authority threshold (the first one has weight 1, the other one has weight 2, threshold is 3)~~
+2.2.2.1 Both signatures use same weights satisfying authority threshold (each of them can satisfy threshold alone) 2.2.2.2 All signatures are required to satisfy authority threshold (the first one has weight 1, the other one has weight 2, threshold is 3)

 2.3 Longer authority paths:
 2.3.1 Single nest level